January 22, 2021

 - Our health care professional employees (such as your Client Services Supervisor, Case Manager, or Social Worker) will contact you prior to their visit to ask you questions via phone.

 - Your Personal Support Worker/Homemaker will conduct the screening questionnaire in-person at the beginning of each visit.

 If you or any family member in your home reports symptoms, your Personal Support Worker (PSW) or Homemaker will wear full PPE to provide your care, and will contact the office in order to have the Client Services Supervisor follow up with you directly to gather more information.

 This screening ensures that any individuals showing symptoms of COVID-19 are identified immediately to limit the spread of the virus.

 What protective equipment should my PSW wear?

 Your PSW should always wear a mask, gloves, and eye protection (face shield or goggles) during every visit.
 In addition, they will wear a gown and shoe coverings if the client is confirmed COVID-positive, or if there is a risk of exposure, or if symptoms are present according to the guidelines set out by Public Health Ontario.

 In addition, before your PSW begins providing care, it is important that you inform Circle of Care providers if you or your family members in the home are sick, experiencing flu-like symptoms, have been exposed to COVID-19, or have been advised to self-isolate.

 If you are concerned that your PSW is not wearing the correct protective equipment during your visit, please contact your Client Services Supervisor or your Service Coordinator.

 What should I do if I think I might have COVID?

 If you are concerned you have COVID-19, or that you may have come into contact with someone with COVID-19, please contact Telehealth (1-866-797-0000) or your family doctor and inform them of your concerns.
 You are encouraged to book an appointment and get tested at a local assessment centre.

 Privacy and Health Information

-If there is a potential risk of exposure identified, PSWs are required to wear full PPE: clean gloves, surgical mask, yellow isolation gowns, goggles or face shield for the duration of 14 days.
+If there is a potential risk of exposure identified, PSWs are required to wear full PPE (defined as clean gloves, surgical mask, yellow isolation gowns, goggles or face shield) for the duration of 14 days.